 If you think mojitos are a summer-only cocktail, let these Cranberry Mojitos change your mind!
 This perfect holiday cocktail is made with homemade cranberry simple syrup, lime, rum, and plenty of mint!

 It's officially the holiday season!!!
-Thanksgiving has been celebrated and I finally allowed myself to listen to Michael Bublé and light my peppermint Yankee Candle, while Chris and I assembled our Christmas tree.
+Thanksgiving has been celebrated and I finally allowed myself to listen to Michael Bublé and light my peppermint and winter wonderland candles, while Chris and I assembled our Christmas tree.

 We also did quite a bit of Black Friday shopping online.
 Er, one for you and one for me was my basic philosophy.
 Oops?
-Maybe that's what happens when you're sipping on a glass of zinfandel while you shop.
-Or a cranberry mojito...
+Maybe that's what happens when you're sipping on a cranberry mojito while you shop.

-One of my favorite things about the holidays is, duh, holiday cocktails.
+One of my favorite things about the holidays is holiday cocktails.
 So, I'm pretty excited for the first official Cocktail Friday of the holiday season!
 Oh, happy day!

 I started with one of my favorite seasonal ingredients, cranberries, and transformed them into one of the best drinks, a mojito.

-Now, mojitos are typically a summer drink, but I do love mint in the winter, so I thought the addition of cranberry flavor would work well.
-Plus… the colors!
-Hooray for cranberry mojitos!
+Mojitos are typically a summer drink, but mint is also pretty awesome in the winter and I knew the addition of cranberry flavor would work well.

 This cranberry mojito is more delicious than the standard cranberry cocktail because it is made with fresh cranberries!